zq99/vba-credit-card-statement-analyzer/README.md

 ## Overview

 This VBA Excel application allows users to import a CSV file of credit card or bank transactions, and then generate basic pivot table reports for analysis.
-The application provides an easy-to-use interface with a button on the "Import" sheet that automates the import process and create dynamic pivot table reports.
+The application provides an easy-to-use interface with a button on the "Import" sheet that automates the import process and creates dynamic pivot table reports.

 ## Features